 - Reduce portion sizes – You can still eat many of the foods you like just less of them.
-Reducing calorie intake will help you lose weight
+Reducing calorie intake will help with weight loss.

-- Begin an exercise program – Exercise will help burn calories, lower your glucose levels, improve blood pressure and cholesterol levels, and help increase your energy level.
-Be sure to consult your doctor to identify exercises that are right for you
+- Begin an exercise program – Exercise can help with diabetes and weight loss: it will help burn calories, lower your glucose levels, improve blood pressure and cholesterol levels, and help increase your energy level.
+Be sure to consult your doctor to identify exercises that are right for you.

 Increasing Your Enjoyment of Foods